Tipcat-98/redditpostsgw2tipcat/README.md

 We also gained some Quality of Life through Wandering Minstrel now providing a note every 10 seconds outside of combat, in a similar fashion to Virtuoso. <br>
 They also listened to prior feedback and changed our boon from Alacrity to Quickness, but this came in the troubled form of Life of the Party, which is something I will discuss later in this post. <br>
 Some of the Tales don't feel too responsive, and some lost their usefulness when the performance bonus was changed.
-I will say right now though that with the loss of Hold the Note, the danger of stacking Troubadours is lessend, although it was a cool addition, and just changing our boon from Alacrity to Quickness was a large mitigation of that concern already.
+I will say right now though, that with the loss of Hold the Note, the danger of stacking Troubadours is lessened, although it was a cool addition, and just changing our boon from Alacrity to Quickness was a large mitigation of that concern already.

 ## Feedback and bug list <br>